dvkch/Switcheroo/README.md

 - cleanup the imported file
 - enter your new website's temporary domain
 - check the status of all page paths
+- export the status for each path as a CSV file

 Planned features, if time permits: